feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   "skillList": ["Caress", "Kiss", "Kiss"],

-The list of :doc:`Skills </Doc/Manual/Skills/Skills>` the monster can use while in combat, based on the exact value provided to a Skill's ``"name":`` key.
+The list of :doc:`Skills </Doc/Manual/Skills/Skills>` the monster can use while in combat, based on the exact :term:`value` provided to a Skill's ``"name":`` key.
 Repeating a skill will increase the chances the monster shall randomly call it.

 See */Json/Skills/* for skills found in the base game that the monster can use.
 This does include player skills.

-Provide a blank string if you don't wish to use the key.
+Provide a blank :term:`string` if you don't wish to use the key.

 **perks**
 ----------